psychedelicious/lifelike/README.md

 - Basic drawing functionality
 - Edge-wrapping (or not)
 - Play with most options while the automaton is running (except grid and cell size)
-- Save grid as image
+- Save automaton state as image or record video of automaton
+- Bookmark automaton states for safe experimentation
+- Save bookmarks between reloads
-- Record video
+- Mobile-friendly
-  - Best on Chrome (supports VP9 codec)
-  - Good enough on Firefox (supports VP8 codec)
-  - No worky on Safari
-- Dark mode & themes
-- Mobile-friendly!
-As best as I can manage with an app like this.

 ## Guide